 Mnemonic Major System

 Mnemonic Major System: this article provides a practical explanation of the Mnemonic Major System.
 Next to what it is, this article also highlights how you can use it, a practical Mnemonic Major System example and the Evolution.
 After reading, you’ll understand the basics of this powerful personal development and memory tool.

 What is the Mnemonic Major System?

-The Major System is a mnemonic device that makes it easier to remember series of numbers.
+The Mnemonic Major System is a mnemonic technique and device that makes it easier to remember series of numbers.

 It’s also a phonetic number system, converting numbers into consonant sounds and then into words by adding vowels.
 According to mnemonic principles, it’s easier to remember images than numbers.
 The Major System is based on that idea.

 It was likely named after the 19th-century Polish military advisor and major Beniowski.
 Living in exile in England, he was an activist for radical organisations.
 Multiple inventors have been linked to the Major System, and several versions have been seen in recent centuries.

 For example, it has been attributed to the French photography and mnemonic device expert Francis Fauvel Gourand.

 Later in the 20th century, it was popularised by the American magician, mentalist, and memory trainer Harry Lorayne.
 German historian Johann Just Winckelmann is also regularly mentioned of the Major System in the late 17th century.